furkanzkafka/ESP32RelayModule-Django/README.md

 # ESP32 Relay Control System

 A Django web application that controls an ESP32-based relay system through AWS IoT Core MQTT messaging.
 This system provides a secure and reliable way to remotely control relay operations through a web interface.
+Project mainly build for [lans](https://lans.app/about).

 ## 🔧 System Architecture